luyandamncube/UNISA/year2/COS2661/README.md

 ## COS2661 - Formal Logic II
 - This was a module I completed while studying at the University of South Africa.
+- Jon Barwise & Dave Barker-Plummer have the standard [playlist](https://www.youtube.com/playlist?list=PL_onPhFCkVQjXugm0ak5NYEeFL-OGcYj5) for this topic
-- Kimberly Brehm has a crash course [playlist](https://www.youtube.com/watch?v=A3Ffwsnad0k&list=PLl-gb0E4MII2nPPl6JThRBs_mb26mabaP) on discrete math topics related to this course
+- Kimberly Brehm also has a crash course [playlist](https://www.youtube.com/watch?v=A3Ffwsnad0k&list=PLl-gb0E4MII2nPPl6JThRBs_mb26mabaP) on discrete math topics related to this course

 ## Resources
 - [Logical Possibility](https://www.ocf.berkeley.edu/~brianwc/courses/logic/notes04.html)